okeefm/s3g/doc/s3g_protocol.markdown

     uint8: Length of the tool command payload (N)
     N bytes: Tool command payload, 0-? bytes.

-## 137 - Enable/disable Axes: Explicitly enable or disable stepper motor controllers
+## 137 - Enable/disable axes: Explicitly enable or disable stepper motor controllers
 This command is used to explicitly power steppers on or off.
 Generally, it is used to shut down the steppers after a build to save power and avoid generating excessive heat.

 Payload